 Planning your Itinerary

-For people who have a week or more in Israel I work out a personalized itinerary (at no extra cost) including historical and archaeological sites – like Caesarea, Tsippori/Sepphoris, Beit Shean/Scythopolis, Sussita/Hippos and Banias.
-In Akko, also spelled Acre learn about the “greatest jail break in history” and visit the other Holocaust museum and Bahai gardens, We can explore the Golan in the north or the Negev desert in the south.
-I can share with you nature spots off the beaten track, just a quiet spot for a picnic or hikes suited to the whole family.
-For more challenging hikes there is the Yehudia Reserve for example, which has some great hikes with water which is a delight in the hot summer months.
+For people who have a week or more in Israel I work out a personalized itinerary of places and can handle all logistics, like hotel reservations, transportation, restaurant recommendations (at no extra cost).
+There are fascinating historical and archaeological sites in Israel – like Caesarea, Tsippori/Sepphoris, Beit Shean/Scythopolis, Sussita/Hippos and Banias.
+In Akko (also spelled Acre) learn about the “greatest jail break in history” and visit the other Holocaust museum and Bahai gardens, We can explore the Golan in the north or the Negev desert in the south.
+I can share with you nature spots off the beaten track, a quiet spot for a picnic and hikes suited to the whole family.
+For more challenges I can recommend hikes like the Yehudia Reserve for example, which involve climbing metal rungs on a cliff face and water which is a delight in the hot summer months.

 I am able to add the fun experience of riding on a Segway (Personal Transporter) to a tour, for example, on the promenade at Armon HaNatziv overlooking the Old City, to get around the Biblical zoo or traverse the Valley of the Cross to Israel Museum or Knesset; it is also possible to ride along the Jaffa-Tel-Aviv promenade, a magical introduction to the city that never sleeps.

-I am pleased to offer an architecturally focussed tour of the Israel Museum explaining the renewal of the museum that James Carpenter Design Associates and the Israeli firm of Efrat-Kowalsky Architects have accomplished.
-Included are other highlights like the Shrine of the Book, that has been called “a milestone in the history of world architecture” and the Second Temple Period model.
+I offer an architecturally focussed tour of the Israel Museum explaining the renewal of the museum that James Carpenter Design Associates and the Israeli firm of Efrat-Kowalsky Architects have accomplished.
+Included are other highlights like the Shrine of the Book housing the original Dead Sea Scrolls, that has been called “a milestone in the history of world architecture” and the Second Temple Period model.
 I also do tours of the museum’s main 3 galleries: Archaeology, Judaica and Art.